wduquette/molt/docs/journal.md

         a nuisance.
         *   Better to use a custom return enum, and write a macro like try!().
+        *   Did that.
+(Except for try!)
+*   Parsing context
+    *   Simple struct.
+Contains a peekable iterator, and parsing flags.  eval() creates it, passes it to eval_script() (new), which parses and evaluates commands.
+        *   Flags: parse only, looking for square bracket or not, maybe stack depth.

 ## 2018-01-09 (Wednesday)
 *   Extended the Interp::eval() method to actually parse a script, execute